ffelipealves/ffelipealves/README.md

 - 👋 Hi, I’m @ffelipealves
-- 👀 I’m interested in HTML/CSS
+- 👀 I’m interested in HTML/CSS, Javascript
-- 🌱 I’m currently learning HTML/CSS
+- 🌱 I’m currently learning HTML/CSS, C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...